mixja/aws-ssm/README.rst

   from aws_ssm import SSM

-  # The names parameter is required and is typically supplied as a list of parameter names
+  # The names parameter is typically supplied as a list of parameter names
+  ssm = SSM(names=['/myapp/db/password','/myapp/db/name'])

   # The names parameter can also be a space/comma-delimited string, which is useful if injecting names via environment variables
   ssm = SSM(names='/myapp/db/password,/myapp/db/name')

+  # If you don't supply a names input, you must configure the SSM_PARAMETERS environment variable with a space/comma-delimited string
+  os.environ['SSM_PARAMETERS'] = '/myapp/db/password'
+  ssm = SSM()

   # After creating the SSM object, the parameter values are available as dictionary keys
   db_password = ssm['/myapp/db/password']